Marcos-Var/Marcos-Var/README.md

 <hr/>

-- 📚 Web developer and artiical intelligence
+- 📚 Web developer and artifical intelligence
 - 💪 Soon I will know the world of cybersecurity

 <hr/>